bridg-db/bridg/README.md

-# Bridg (ALPHA) Query your DB from any JS frontend
+# Bridg - Query your DB directly from the frontend

-## Use your Prisma client on any frontend.
-Seriously.
+_Prisma on your UI_

-Bridg let's you query your existing database from the client, like Firebase or an equivalent BaaS (Backend as a service).
+Bridg let's you query your existing database from the client, like Firebase or Supabase, but with the power and type-safety of Prisma.

-### Supported Databases:
+### Note

-Postgres, MySQL, SQLite, SQL Server, Mongo, CockroachDB

-**Note:** Bridg is **not** ready for production.
+This library is **not** ready for production.
 There are known vulnerabilities with database rules.
-If you stumble upon a vulnerability, please create an issue so it can be addressed.
+If you stumble upon a vulnerability, please 🙏 create an issue with an example so I can address it.

 ### Querying Your Database: